thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 <h2 id="vids">interesting videos</h2>

-these are either video essays, experiments or playlists of videos
+these are either video essays, experiments or playlists of videos that don't really fit on other categories

 - **[one hit wonders (and their other songs)](https://youtu.be/bLjLnQl2GHg) -- [boogiehead](https://www.youtube.com/@boogieheadmusic)** \
   a listing of some [one-hit wonders](https://en.wikipedia.org/wiki/One-hit_wonder), normally in the US, with a second song they recorded that's popular in other countries.